-A. Each association or MEWA shall file annually with the Commissioner, and with the members of the association or MEWA, within 180 days after the end of the fiscal year, an audited financial statement for the most recently completed fiscal year as supported by an independent certified public accountant's report.
-If the association or MEWA fails to file such audited financial statement, the Commissioner may perform the audit and the association or MEWA shall reimburse the Commissioner for the cost thereof, including, but not limited to, the cost to hire an independent auditor.
-An association or MEWA may request, in writing, permission from the Commissioner to submit a compilation statement or financial statement review conducted by a certified public accountant in lieu of an audited financial statement.

-- B. At a minimum, the audited financial statement shall contain the following exhibits for the current and prior fiscal years: - 1.
+- A. Each association or MEWA shall file annually with the Commissioner, and with the members of the association or MEWA, within 180 days after the end of the fiscal year, an audited financial statement for the most recently completed fiscal year as supported by an independent certified public accountant's report.
+If the MEWA or association fails to file such audited financial statement, the Commissioner may perform the audit and the association or MEWA shall reimburse the Commissioner for the cost thereof, including, but not limited to, the cost to hire an independent auditor.
+An association or MEWA may request, in writing, permission from the Commissioner to submit a compilation statement or financial statement review conducted by a certified public accountant in lieu of an audited financial statement. - B. At a minimum, the audited financial statement shall contain the following exhibits for the current and prior fiscal years: - 1.
 Balance sheet; - 2.
 Statement of income; - 3.
 Statement of changes in equity; - 4.
+Proof of minimum capital and surplus, as required pursuant to 8 V.S.A. § 3304;

-Proof of minimum security, as defined in Section 6 of this rule; - 5.
-Notes to financial statements; and - 6.
-Management and internal control letters. - C. The financial statement shall be prepared in accordance with generally accepted accounting principles, unless the Commissioner finds an exception to generally accepted accounting principles is necessary to preserve the fiscal integrity of the association or MEWA. - D. Each association or MEWA shall file a copy of the fidelity bond, or evidence acceptable to the Commissioner, covering the administrator, the association or MEWA employees and service agents with the audited financial statement. - E. In addition to the annual audited financial statement, the Commissioner may require any association or MEWA to file additional financial information including, but not limited to, interim financial reports, additional financial reports or exhibits, or statements considered necessary to secure complete information concerning the condition, solvency, experience, transactions, or affairs of the association or MEWA.
+- 5. Notes to financial statements; and - 6.
+Management and internal control letters. - C. The financial statement shall be prepared in accordance with statutory accounting practices, unless the Commissioner finds an exception to statutory accounting practices is necessary to preserve the fiscal integrity of the association or MEWA. - D. Each association or MEWA shall file a copy of the fidelity bond, or evidence acceptable to the Commissioner, covering the administrator, the MEWA or association employees, and service agents with the audited financial statement. - E. The Commissioner may require any association or MEWA to file additional financial information including, but not limited to, interim financial reports, additional financial reports or exhibits, or statements considered necessary to secure complete information concerning the condition, solvency, experience, transactions, or affairs of the association or MEWA.
 The Commissioner shall establish reasonable deadlines for filing these additional reports, exhibits, or statements.
-The Commissioner may require verification of any additional required information. - F. An insurer offering a health benefit plan to an association or MEWA with covered lives in Vermont shall comply with all financial reporting requirements applicable to traditional insurance companies doing business in Vermont, including the requirement to file the Health Insurer Annual Statement (Act 152) Spreadsheet, provided for in 18 V.S.A. § 9414a, if it covered 2,000 or more Vermont lives at the end of the preceding calendar year.
+The Commissioner may require verification of any additional required information. - F. An association or MEWA with covered lives in Vermont shall comply with all financial reporting requirements applicable to traditional insurance companies doing business in Vermont, including the requirement to file the Health Insurer Annual Statement (Act 152) Spreadsheet, provided for in 33 V.S.A. § 9414a.
 Instructions for annual filings by traditional insurance companies doing business in Vermont are set forth on the Insurance Division's webpages on the Department's website.